Ductless Air Conditioning Buyer’s Guide for Homeowners

 Ductless Mini Split Buying Considerations

-Now that you know what a mini split or ductless air conditioning system is and the types available, let’s talk about all the things you need to consider before making a purchase.
+Now that you know what a mini split or ductless air conditioning system is and the types available, let’s talk about everything you need to consider before purchasing.

 Indoor Unit Placement

-In order for a mini split to work properly and efficiently, the indoor unit should be installed somewhere that allows for the best airflow.
-You’ll also want to be sure you have easy access so you can change the air filter when necessary.
+For a mini split to work properly and efficiently, the indoor unit should be installed somewhere that allows for the best airflow.
+You’ll also want to be sure you have easy access to change the air filter when necessary.

-Most importantly, it needs to be placed in a spot that allows the installer to connect it to the outdoor unit and allows the condensate drain to work properly.
-Additionally, the outdoor unit needs a solid level surface that allows for sufficient clearance and is close to where ever you want to put the indoor unit.
+Most importantly, your ductless air conditioner needs to be placed in a spot allowing the installer to connect it to the outdoor unit and the condensate pump’s drain to work properly.
+Additionally, the outdoor unit needs a solid level surface that allows for sufficient clearance and is close to wherever you want to put the indoor unit.

-Make sure you have a direct path.
-Don’t place your indoor unit anywhere where airflow could be blocked.
-This could include furniture, wall hangings, shelving units, or anything else.
+• Ensure you have a direct path: Don’t place your indoor unit anywhere airflow can be blocked.
+Potential airflow blockers include furniture, wall hangings, and shelving units.

-Install vertically.
-Your wall mount mini split should never be installed on the ceiling or on an angled wall.
-It must be installed on a vertical wall only and should be secured to studs.
+• Install vertically: Your wall mount mini split should never be installed on the ceiling or on an angled wall, but rather on a vertical wall only, and secured with studs.

 Outdoor Unit Placement

-Avoid obstructions.
-This could be bushes, shrubbery, or anything else.
-Much like a more traditional central air conditioner unit, it needs maximum airflow, so be sure to allow for several feet of space around the unit.
+• Avoid obstructions: Bushes, shrubbery, or anything else that gets in the way of airflow is undesirable.
+Much like a more traditional central air conditioner units, outdoor units need maximum airflow, so be sure to allow for several feet of space around them.
 It’s also best to have the unit a few inches above a pad to allow for drainage in the heating season.

-Level surface.
-Whether it’s on a concrete or composite pad, your outdoor unit needs to be sitting on a solid, level surface.
+• Level surface: Whether on a concrete or composite pad, your outdoor unit must be on a solid, level surface.

-Rooftop or wall mount.
-The outdoor unit can be placed on either, and in the case of wall mount it must be done with specifically designed mounting hardware.
+• Rooftop or wall mount: The outdoor unit can be placed on either, and in the case of wall mounting, it must be done with specifically designed mounting hardware.

 Cooling Capacity

-To calculate cooling capacity — the size of air conditioner you need to purchase — you need to know the square footage of the room or area that you plan to cool.
-Which is exactly the kind of information you need when sizing any type of air conditioner – but there’s one more thing to think about.
-Whether you have a single-zone or multi-zone mini split.
+To calculate cooling capacity (the size of the air conditioner you need to purchase), you need to know the room’s square footage or area that you plan to cool.
+My usual advice is also to consider whether you have a single-zone or multi-zone mini-split.

 The BTU output of the outside unit and the inside air handler is the same if you are looking at single-zone systems.
 However, a multi-zone system will differ in that the outdoor unit will be a multiple of the individual indoor units.

 For example, if you have an outdoor condenser with an output of 40,000 BTUs, you could have four indoor air handlers with 10,000 BTUs each.
-But since individual rooms in your home are likely of different sizes, it’s not necessary for their corresponding air handlers to have an equal number of BTUs.
+But since individual rooms in your home are likely of different sizes, their corresponding air handlers don’t need to have an equal number of BTUs.

-While it’s always best to have a professional calculate cooling capacity, the following will provide you with a guideline.
+While it’s always best to have a professional calculate cooling capacity, the following table will provide you with a ballpark estimate:

 Room or Area You’d Like to CoolNecessary Cooling Capacity